zitadel/zitadel/docs/docs/quickstarts/login/flutter.md

 var _username = '';
 ```

-2. Then add the builder method.
+2. Add the builder method.
 If you're not authenticated, this shows the login button.
 If the login process is going on, it shows a loading bar.
 If you are authenticated, it shows your name.